 Imagine you’re walking through a mall and your phone dies.
 How would you recharge your phone?
 Chances are you’d go to a place that had plenty of plug-ins where it took less than 30 minutes to get enough power back to keep going.
 Set up an environment that will allow you to recharge your motivation.

 Create a morning routine that starts with 20 minutes of meditation and ends with 30 minutes of reading or writing before hitting the office.
 Take time out to exercise, even if it’s just a short jog in the morning followed by an afternoon bike ride around your neighborhood.

 The way you start your morning will impact the rest of your day.
 Setting goals, picking a mantra, and doing a bit of journaling will help you center yourself.

 If you start the day rushed and stressed, the day will only continue to go downhill, leaving you feeling unmotivated and upset.

 - My goal today is to do ___;

 - I am strong, powerful, and capable;

+Set up personal goals for each day and stick to your personal routine no matter what.
 You will have these positive thoughts to lean back on when you start to lose your motivation flow.